Xe Kaman River

-The Xe Kaman is a river in southeastern Laos.
-It flows through the Dong Ampham National Biodiversity Conservation Area of Attapeu Province.
+The Xe Kaman River is a river in southeastern Laos.
+It flows through the Dong Ampham National Biodiversity Conservation Area of Attapeu province.
 The river is known to have populations of dolphins.
 The area is being destroyed by a dam being built on the river.
 The village of Ban Hin Dam lies on the river and is where boat trips are launched.